Wills Power of Attorney Legal Advice How it Works Pricing

 What’s included in a funeral plan?
 Are there any alternatives?

-A funeral plan may be something you want to consider to relieve some of the financial stress you may face while planning a funeral.
+A prepaid funeral plan may be something you want to consider to relieve some of the financial stress you may face while planning a funeral.
 It is pretty much a funeral that is planned and paid for in advance with your selected funeral director.
-This locks in the price on the day and makes sure family and friends aren’t burdened with the stress of planning during their grieving period.
+Prepaid funeral plans lock in today's price and ensure family and friends aren't burdened with the stress of planning during their grieving period.
+It also reduces the risk that families choose services misaligned with your wishes.

 If your loved one hasn’t left you clear instructions on what to do and you’re feeling overwhelmed you may want to consider hiring a funeral director to help you through the process.
 If you’re searching for an affordable, transparent and flexible way to say goodbye to your loved ones you may like to contact Safewill Cremations and speak to one of our funeral arrangers.